 After more than 30 minutes in the air, we made our way back to the airfield and came in for a smooth landing.
 It was an awe-inspiring, albeit nerve-wracking experience; one that I would recommend to anyone as it truly is a spectacular way to see Reunion Island from above.

-Felix ULM runs frequent tours of Reunion in their ultralight aircraft and are located in Le Port on the island’s northwest coast.
+There are frequent microlight flight tours of Reunion from Le Port on the island’s northwest coast.